Kushalchg/SecureStore/README.md

    Debug APK location: `android/app/build/outputs/apk/debug/app-debug.apk`

-   Add to this you can also find the `app-debug.apk` on project root also.
+   Add to this you can also find the `app-debug.apk` and `app-release.apk` on project [release](https://github.com/Kushalchg/SecureStore/releases/tag/v1.0.0) page also.

 3. Device setup (if using physical device)